Up to 50% off sofas & mattresses — limited‑time deals.

 • Measure doorways and turning angles before delivery; use diagonal depth planning, not just width.

-• If you like to recline, add a small lumbar pillow so the upright geometry still feels relaxed.
+• If you like to recline, add a small lumbar pillow so the upright geometry feels more forgiving.

-• Choose a performance upholstery option if you expect frequent spot-cleaning.
+• Choose performance upholstery if you expect frequent spot-cleaning.

 • Rotate and re-fluff loose cushions weekly to keep wear even.

-• Vacuum beneath cushions regularly and blot spills immediately instead of rubbing.
+• Vacuum beneath cushions regularly and blot spills right away instead of rubbing.

 • Keep it out of direct sunlight to reduce visible fading over time.

-• Use felt pads under legs if you’ll slide the sofa for cleaning.
+• Use felt pads under the legs if you plan to slide the sofa for cleaning and want to protect your floors.

-• If you run warm, avoid heavier, high-pile fabrics and prioritize more breathable weaves.
+• If you run warm, skip heavier, high-pile fabrics and look for more breathable weaves.

-• Let the sofa settle for a week before judging firmness; posture support often feels better after routine use.
+• Give the sofa a week before you make up your mind on firmness; the posture support reads more clearly after regular use.

 FAQs